wet-boew/GCWeb/méli-mélo/2023-09-menu/meta.md

 todos:
   - Remove the dependencies on wb-menu for desktop and on gc-menu for mobile by rewriting the code
+  - Must implement the changes from the following PR https://github.com/wet-boew/GCWeb/pull/2469

 output: false
 ---